Welcome to our website!

 Every year we have an Open Day at the end of April where you can come to try your hand at bowling.
-In 2023 the Open Day will be on Saturday 29th April from 10am.
-Do come along.
-If you have enjoyed it, then we will arrange coaching sessions over the following weeks, there is no obligation to join at this time.
-All the equipment that you need will be provided.
-The only rule is that you come with a pair of shoes with a completely flat sole.
+In 2023 the Open Day was on Saturday 29th April and we have been arranged coaching sessions ever since.
+All the equipment that you would need has been provided.
+The only rule is that you came with a pair of shoes with a completely flat sole.

 Over 75% of existing Club members started this way.